burcueke/burcueke.github.io/README.md

 ### Under Review

  - Gravity with Strategic Behavior, with L. Rubini.
- - Evaluation of International Marketing Research, with O. C. Kutlubay and G. Yalcinkaya.
+ - Evaluation of International Marketing Research, with O. C. Kutlubay and G. Yalcinkaya.(R&R)
  - Imputation for Social Network Data.

 ### In Preparation

  - Co-opetition in Online Seller Networks: Evidence from Etsy, with E. Zifla.
- - Coding Rrrors with ChatGPT
+ - Coding Errors with ChatGPT
  - From Metrics to Meaning: Leveraging AI to Extract Multidimensional Insights from Automotive Product Reviews, with G. Yalcinkaya, O.C.
 Kutlubay, S. Yeniyurt.

 ### Presentations

+- "Gravity with Multiple Depenencies", Women in Statistics and Data Science, *upcoming in November 2025* (with Loris Rubini)
-- "Co-opetition in Online Seller Networks: Evidence from Etsy”, Joint Statistical Meetings, *upcoming August 2025* (with Ermira Zifla)
+- "Co-opetition in Online Seller Networks: Evidence from Etsy”, Joint Statistical Meetings, August 2025 (with Ermira Zifla)
-- "Co-opetition in Online Seller Networks: Evidence from Etsy”, Symposium on Statistical Challenges in Electronic Commerce Research, *upcoming June 2025* (presenter
+- "Co-opetition in Online Seller Networks: Evidence from Etsy”, Symposium on Statistical Challenges in Electronic Commerce Research, June 2025 (presenter
 Ermira Zifla)
 - "Mixed Model Imputation for Missing Data in Social Networks”, Women in Statistics and Data Science, October 2024